-Exactly.
-You've got to think, you must provide a good income for your family.
+You've got to you've got to think you must provide a good income for your family.
 That's what you're in business for.

-We've had a couple of comments come in here, Carmel has said that in her practice, they negotiated or renegotiated their utility bills, increased rates by 10%.
-And I think she means fees there, invested in an infrared heater, and they buy in bulk from Costco now for the winter.
-So clearly thinking ahead, which is good thinking on Carmel's part.
-And one example of how perhaps we can try and build a little bit of a cushion in, isn't it?
-I'd like to know how well she got on with renegotiating their utility bills and how open the companies are to renegotiating but perhaps you can come back and give us some more information.
-Nick says, he wonders if more osteopaths or chiropractors, of course, joined forces, it will be a good time or allied healthcare practitioners for that matter.
+We've had it we've had a couple of comments come in here Carmel has says that.
+In her practice, they negotiated or renegotiated their utility bills, increased rates by 10%.
+And I think she means fees.
+They're invested in an infrared heater, and they buy in bulk from Costco now now for the winter.
+So clearly thinking ahead.
+Yeah.
+Which is good thinking on car mills.
+Yeah.
+And is it one example of how perhaps we can try and build a little bit of a cushion in, isn't it?
+I'd like to know how well he got on with renegotiating their utility bills and how open the companies are to renegotiating but perhaps Perhaps you can come back and give us some more information.
+Nick says He wonders if more osteopaths or chiropractors Of course, joined forces, it will be a good time or allied healthcare practitioners for that matter.
 I'm not sure what we gain from it.
-How would joining forces, how will that help us with the recession, do you think?

-Well, it saves on costs because everybody's got, you know, one room, two room practice or something.
+How can I help Joining Forces?
+How will that help us with the recession?
+Do you think?
+Well, it saves on costs because everybody's got, you know, one room to room practice or something?
 And then there's lots of costs involved.
-So if you've got a bigger place, and you're all operating out of it, but then who's going to run it?

-Yeah, where do you find the bigger place?
-Because that means moving away from wherever you are now and finding that bigger place.
-Yeah so, Nick, I mean, come back in with some ideas if you've got some more on that.
-Because, yeah, it's certainly something which is an interesting one.
-And personally, I think as you know, Gilly, I'm all over the idea of osteopaths, particularly osteopaths and chiropractors cooperating more closely because I think there are more commonalities than there are differences between our professions.
-But, so, what else we got on here, spot new trends, you've got this one of your bullet points on your slide, Gilly.
+So if you've got a bigger place, and you're all operating out of it, but then, but then who's going to run it?
+And yeah, where do you find the bigger place?
+Because that means moving away from wherever you are now and finding that bigger place?
+Yeah.
+And yeah, so, Nick, I mean, come back in with some ideas.
+A few more on that.
+Because, yeah, it's certainly something which is, is an interesting one.
+And personally, I think as you know, Julie, I'm all over the idea of osteopath, particularly osteopaths and chiropractors cooperating more closely because I think there are more commonalities, and there are differences between our professions.
+But okay, so what else we got on here spot new trends.
+You've got his one of your bullet points on your slide, actually.

-Yeah, well, so they're failing to diversify or spot new trends, not listening to what's going on locally.
+Yeah, well, they've said they're failing to diversify or spot new trends in not listening to what's going on locally.
 If there's, I don't know if there's a new building project coming along, can you get in there and see about looking after their team you know, just keeping your ear to the ground really and saying, what else is going on?
+Reminds me

-It reminds me, actually, I took for the first time, I haven't used Wellingborough station, which is one of the two stations near here for a very long time.
+I took for the first time I haven't used Wellingborough station, which is near is one of the two stations near here for a very long time.
 But I took a taxi there the other day.
-And I drove through this enormous, enormous housing estate which I had never seen before.
-And I just thought to myself, well, there's an opportunity there going begging because as these places aren't built, get the flyers out to the houses and just introduce yourselves to people.
-These are people who are buying reasonably expensive houses, they probably got some money to spare, they may well benefit from our services, you know, and it's not like we're trying to milk them with money.
-We're offering a service which if they didn't know about, they won't use.
-So that's one, is looking for things like that.
+And I drove through this enormous enormous housing estate which I had never seen before.
+And I just thought to myself, well, there's an opportunity there going begging because as these places aren't built, get the get the flyers out to the houses and just introduce yourselves to people.
+These are people who are buying reasonably expensive houses, they probably got some money to spare they may well be benefit from our services, you know, and it's not like we're trying to milk them with money.
+We're offering a service which they didn't know about, they won't use that's what he's looking for things like that.